 Healthy cells respirate by burning oxygen with a small amount of glucose in order to produce their energy; this is also known as aerobic respiration, or “with oxygen.”
 Back in the 1920’s, Dr Warburg discovered that cancerous cells respirate differently from healthy cells.
 More specifically, he found that cancerous cells acquire their energy by breaking down large amounts of glucose through a process of fermentation; this is also known as anaerobic respiration, or “without oxygen.”
 This change in energy production occurs when the cellular oxygen levels drop below 60% and the respiration process is forced to change over to the fermentation process, thus turning normal cells into cancerous cells.

 Additionally, fermentation is a form of energy production that is 19 times less efficient than when using oxygen, and the process creates a lactic acid by-product that continues to make the body even more acidic.
 The liver then takes up this lactic acid and converts it back into glucose, which then goes back to feed the cancer.
 If this taxing cycle is not addressed it can eventually lead to cachexia, also known as wasting disease.

 What reduces the oxygen levels in the cells?

 - An acidic, low-oxygen environment in the body which is a result of eating diets that are heavy in sugars, dairy, meats, refined grains, fast foods and processed foods.
-These foods are all lacking in essential micro-nutrients, they leave behind an acidic ash following digestion, and we are eating too much of them.
+These foods are all lacking in essential micro-nutrients, they leave behind an acidic ash following digestion, and they make up such a large portion of our diets.